jackmcguire1/alexa-chatgpt/README.md

 - AutoComplete
-- > the intent to
+> the intent used to prompt the LLM models
--

 - Model
-- > Allows users to select LLM model to use
+> Allows users to select LLM model to use

 - Last Response
-- > Fetch delayed LLM response to user's prompt
+> Fetch delayed LLM response to user's prompt

 - Cancel
+> Force Alexa to await for next intent

 - Stop
+> Terminate Alexa skill session

 - Help

--
+> List all avalible interactions or intents

 # Infrastructure
   <img src="./images/infra.png">